tranthanhtrinlu/GameMonopolyQLDAPM_Nhom5/README.md

 Allowing houses to be bought on any property is a known issue and will be fixed by Milestone 3.
 We simply wanted the basis for what we were going to do for implementing this feature.
 Other than this, the Milestone 1 has been tested and fully implemented with no known bugs.

 For Milestone 2, we will be focusing on making our Board View into a GUI with our Board Controller.
 We will also be using JUnit Testing to find additional bugs.
+We will also be adding more enums, especially for property names.

 We were able to implement a lot of Milestone 3 into the foundation of the game, so a lot of the next few weeks will be spent refining and refactoring our code.
-We also want to implement AIs within the next milestone, if possible.

-We also want to expand the current house system by allowing the player to remove/sell houses at their leisure.
+We also want to implement AIs in Milestone 3, as well as expandintg the current house system by allowing the player to remove/sell houses at their leisure.

 In Milestone 4, we will be implementing a save/load feature, as well as an international version with custom street names, values, and currencies.